jenkinsci/gerrit-code-review-plugin/CONTRIBUTING.md

 Before submitting your change, please assure that you've added tests which verify your change.
-There have been many developers involved in the git plugin and there are many, many users who depend on the git plugin.
+There have been many developers involved in this plugin and there are many, many users who depend on it.
 Tests help us assure that we're delivering a reliable plugin, and that we've communicated our intent to other developers in a way that they can detect when they run tests.